-- refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance. - refuses to co-operate with the complaints investigation process while still wishing their complaint to be resolved. - refuses to accept that certain issues are not within the scope of a complaints procedure. - insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice. - introduces trivial or irrelevant information which the complainant expects to be considered and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales. - makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced. - changes the basis of the complaint as the investigation proceeds. - repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed). - refuses to accept the findings of the investigation into that complaint where the school's complaint procedure has been fully and properly implemented and completed including referral to the Department for Education. - seeks an unrealistic outcome. - Makes excessive demands on school time by frequent, lengthy, complicated, and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with.
+- they demonstrate any kind of threatening, abusive or insulting words or behaviour; - the frequency or nature of their contact with the school / Complaint Investigator hinders the consideration of their complaint; - they refuse to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance; - they refuse to co-operate with the complaints investigation process while still wishing their complaint to be resolved; - they refuse to accept that certain issues are not within the scope of a complaints procedure; - they insist on the complaint being dealt with in ways which are incompatible with this policy or with good practice; - they introduce trivial or irrelevant information which they expect to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales; - they make unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced: - they change the basis of the complaint as the investigation proceeds; they repeatedly make the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed); - they refuse to accept the findings of the investigation into their complaint where the school's complaints policy has been fully and properly implemented and completed including referral to the Department for Education; they seek an unrealistic outcome; - they make excessive demands on school time and resources by frequent, lengthy, complicated, and stressful contact with staff or the Complaint Investigator regarding the complaint in person, in writing, by email or by telephone while the complaint is being dealt with. - The Stage 2 investigation concludes the complaint is malicious and a distraction from the complainant's own behaviour and attitude towards school.